-One moment you're on Cloud 9, sharing the news of your engagement, savoring every juicy detail of the proposal, then boom -- you look up and your best friend/brother/sister looks positively ashen.
-Suddenly your feelings of pure elation curdle into muddled guilt.
-Some women are amazed to find their friends turning into catty competitors, goading their boyfriends into proposing, too, and trying to outdo your every wedding move.
-What's a flustered fiancee to do?
+One moment you're on cloud nine, sharing the news of your engagement, savoring every juicy detail of the proposal, then boom—you look up and your best friend/brother/sister looks positively ashen.
+Suddenly your feelings of pure elation turn into muddled guilt.
+Some are amazed to find their friends turning into catty competitors, goading their partners into proposing too, and trying to outdo your every wedding move.
+What's a flustered fiance(e) to do?

 Acknowledge that your friend is jealous.
 Not sure?
-When you talk about your wedding, do you feel guilty or does he or she act rude, dismissive, or bored?
+When you talk about your wedding, do you feel guilty or does he or she act rude, dismissive or bored?
 Assuming that you're not talking about the big day 24/7, trust your gut reaction.
-Good friends should be affirmative, not negative.
+Good friends should be supportive, not negative.

 Speaking of wedding talk, don't overdo it!
-Remember that even people happy for you don't want to hear about every little detail (yawn).
-Divert conversation to what's going on in their lives and be a riveted listener.
+Remember that even people happy for you don't want to hear about every little detail.
+Divert conversation to what's going on in their lives and be a great listener.

-Sometimes the problem is simply that your parents are perceived to be ignoring the sibling that is jealous and slathering all of their attention and bragging on you.
-Acknowledge this inequity by saying, "I realize I'm getting a lot the attention and I hope it's not bothering you."
-If the sibling is married, point out that he or she has had the spotlight; for those that haven't yet made the trip down the aisle, reassure them that their time is coming!
-Either way, turn to your siblings for advice in dealing with family dilemmas and be sure to spend quality playtime with them sans mom and dad.
+Sometimes the problem is simply that your parents are perceived to be ignoring the sibling that's jealous and slathering all of their attention and bragging on you.
+Acknowledge this by saying, "I realize I'm getting a lot the attention and I hope it's not bothering you."
+If the sibling is married, point out that he or she has had the spotlight; for those who haven't yet made the trip down the aisle, reassure them that their time is coming!
+Either way, turn to your siblings for advice in dealing with family dilemmas and be sure to spend quality time with them sans mom and dad.

 When a person is jealous, she or he craves acknowledgement.
 Your mission?
 Play to the person's strengths.
-Remind them (often!) of all their positive qualities and accomplishments: great job, dynamite figure, whatever.
+Remind them (often!) of all their positive qualities and accomplishments: great job, beautiful style, whatever.
 Better yet, ask your friend for advice in his or her areas of expertise.
-If your workmate has a great fashion sense, tell her you'd love her opinion on your dress.
-If your brother's a savvy globetrotter, pick his brain about destinations and travel tips.
+If your coworker has great fashion sense, tell them you'd love their opinion on your dress.
+If your brother's a savvy globe-trotter, pick his brain about destinations and travel tips.

 Make sure your friends get the message loud and clear that their friendship is extremely important to you.
 Tell them how much happiness you wish for them and, if single, try to assure them that their perfect partner is out there somewhere.

-While you're stroking his ego and showering her with love, don't forget to share your own wedding-related woes: arguments with your fiance, etiquette blunders, cold feet, and in-law conflicts.
+While you're spreading the love, don't forget to share your own wedding-related woes: arguments with your fiance, etiquette blunders, cold feet and in-law conflicts.
 Even if you're ecstatic despite it all, you'll be able to bond over your vulnerability.

-Slot a singles table into your seating chart and ask your friend to help you fill it -- positioning him or her between two sexy singles is obviously the game plan!
+Slot a singles' table into your seating chart and ask your friend to help you fill it—positioning him or her between two singles is obviously the game plan!
 Why not?
 Lots of people meet their spouses at weddings.
 After all, love is in the air.